About Georgetown

 The Georgetown Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Essex County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Georgetown, Massachusetts residents are available through the local police department and authorized providers in Essex County.
+Fingerprinting services for Georgetown, Massachusetts residents are available through local police (where present) and authorized providers in Essex County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Essex County Sheriff's Office for scheduling and fees.

 To register to vote in Georgetown, Massachusetts, residents can register online through the Massachusetts Secretary of the Commonwealth's website, by mail, or in person at the Essex County elections office.
 Massachusetts requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Massachusetts Secretary of the Commonwealth's voter lookup tool.
 For local municipal elections in Georgetown, contact the Essex County Clerk's office for schedules and ballot information.